What is the Starburst Icehouse Architecture

 Why Iceberg?

 On the features front, partition evolution is a big upside, because as your data evolves, your partitions may need to, too.
-If you don’t know what partitions are, they’re a means of grouping similar clumps of data together so it can be read faster down the line, and they’ve been around for a while.
+If you don’t know what partitions are, they’re a way to group similar chunks of data so it can be read faster down the line, and they’ve been around for a while.
 Being able to change how data is partitioned on the fly is new, though, and allows you to adjust and improve your partitioning as your data evolves or changes.
 Iceberg also hides partitioning and doesn’t require users to maintain it, helping eliminate some of the complexity that would traditionally come from a data lake.
 You can check out the Iceberg docs for more information on that.

 On top of all of that, Iceberg has a lot of momentum behind it.
 As an open source project with diverse vendor support, many major companies are deploying and using it, it has an extremely active community, and it seems likely to last and continue to receive updates and maintenance into the distant future.